brevzin/cpp_proposals/2996_reflection/reflection.md

 switch from the single `std::meta::info` type to a family of types covering various language elements (e.g., `std::meta::variable`, `std::meta::type`, etc.).

-We believe that doing so would be mistake with very serious consequences for the future of C++.
+We believe that doing so would be a mistake with very serious consequences for the future of C++.

 Specifically, it would codify the language design into the type system.
 We know from experience that it has been quasi-impossible to change the semantics of standard types once they